 How long do I have to Unsend a message?

-You have a maximum of 15 minutes for using the Undo send message option and withdraw the sent message.
+You have a maximum of 15 minutes to use the Undo send message option and withdraw the sent message.
 After this time, the Undo Send option will be removed from your message menu bar.

 Do conversation participants get to know about retracted messages?